A Beginner Landscape Photography Kit for $797: My Gear Recommendations

 Gear List and Total Cost

 Since prices will fluctuate a bit over time, especially for used items, the exact total might be slightly different when you look.
 You can probably also put a bit more effort into finding better deals on used items and save even more money.
-Either way, that's a good ballpark number for about what you can expect to spend for a beginner (but still very high quality) landscape photography kit that has everything you need to go out and create stunning images.
+Either way, that's a good ballpark number for about what you can expect to spend for a beginner (but still very high quality) landscape photography kit that has everything you need to go out and create stunning images with plenty of options for creative expression and exploration.

 This is a very popular lens among landscape photographers, and for good reason.
 It's a shockingly high quality lens for the price, will allow you to take super wide angle shots (not the distorted fisheye look though), and has a very wide aperture (opening) of f/2.0, which makes it one of the best lenses for astrophotography on the Sony a6000.
 If you're interested in creating some of those night landscape shots featuring the Milky Way, pick up this lens if it's in the budget.
 When I just looked, used prices weren't much cheaper than new, but that might change over time.
 Two things to note: this lens is sold under a few different brands, but they are otherwise identical.
-Same company, factory, etc. At the time of writing, the Rokinon-branded version was the cheapest, but when I bought it a few years ago, the Samyang version was cheaper.
+Same company, factory, etc., just different names for different regional markets.
+When I just checked, the Samyang-branded version was the cheapest, but when I looked for a friend a few months ago, the Rokinon version was cheaper.
 Just buy the cheapest one.
 Also, this lens is manual focus only, but it's pretty easy to get used to on a wide angle lens like this.
 Make sure you get the Sony (E-Mount) version, as this is also made for other types of cameras.
 Note: if you buy this lens, it takes bigger filters than the above two lenses, so make sure you get 67mm filters instead and then you'll need step-up rings to use those on the smaller lenses.**

 This lens is starting to get up into the big leagues price-wise, but it's a significant step up in quality over the 16-50mm "kit" lens.
 When I use the a6000 for landscape photography, this is on my camera 90% of the time and some of my favorite images ever were taken with this lens.
 Yes, it's insanely expensive, but it's also very high quality.
 If you're just starting out, I'd recommend buying the kit lens with the camera as listed above.
 However, if you know you will be creating large prints or just generally want to get very sharp and contrasty images and it's within your budget, this lens is amazing.
 I've also heard great things about the 18-105 f/4 lens (~$500), but haven't personally used it so I can't recommend it.
 This lens take 55mm filters, so remember to take that into account when buying filters and step-up rings.**